111 West 57th Street: Amenities and Steinway Hall units

 Floor 2 contained four display rooms, which generally were larger than the ground-floor showrooms.
 They generally had cream-colored walls and ceilings and were connected by a corridor with pea-green walls.
 The floor surfaces were laid in California redwood planks 2 in thick, which could withstand the weight of the pianos.
 Floor 3 was initially Steinway Hall's executive offices while floors 4 and 8 (originally the fourth and fifth floors, respectively) were composed of soundproof music studios.
-The original musical salon on floor 3 could fit 250 people and was designed with blue-gray plaster walls, a cream-colored low-relief ceiling, a gold-leaf cornice, an oak parquet floor, and a lighting system with a dimmer.
+The original musical salon on floor 3 could fit 240 or 250 people and was designed with blue-gray plaster walls, a cream-colored low-relief ceiling, a gold-leaf cornice, an oak parquet floor, and a lighting system with a dimmer.
 Following the residential conversion, floor 8 has contained a residents' rehearsal room and offices; the room's design references the building's historical use.
 The non-residential areas between the cellar and floor 4 are served by a single elevator.

 Floors 10 and 10M constitute the building's common amenity area.
 There is an 82 by 12 ft indoor pool housed within a 14 ft room.
 The pool has a limestone deck and cabanas, and there are sauna, steam, and treatment rooms adjacent to the pool.
 Floors 10 and 10M also contain a private dining room, fitness center, and study.
 The fitness center has a terrace at mezzanine level, while the private dining room adjoins a catering kitchen.
 In addition, there is a lounge with outdoor terrace, as well as a golf simulator.
 The building also has a padel court, which, at the time of construction, was New York City's only private padel court.
 Also within the amenity area is a bar inspired by the St. Regis New York's King Cole Bar, with skylights, murals, and a balcony.
 The amenity area is decorated with a chandelier that was relocated from the rotunda.
 The amenity areas on floors 10 and 10M are connected by their own elevator.